Please send inquiries and submissions to heck.3 "at" osu.edu.

 7. Upon successful

-completion of the peer review process, the Soundboard-Scholar Editor will
+completion of the peer review process, the General Editor will

-8. By submitting an article to be published in GFA’s Soundboard
+8. By submitting an article to be published in Soundboard

-Scholar Author agrees that the article is to be published solely in Soundboard
+Scholar, the Author agrees that the approved English version of the article is to be published solely in Soundboard

-Scholar and said article is not to be published in parallel in any other forum,
+Scholar, and said article is not to be published in English in any other journal or forum,

-either print or electronic media of any sort.
+either in print or via electronic media of any sort.

-previously published foreign language articles not currently available in
+9. The submission of scholarly foreign-language articles is encouraged.
+Previously published foreign language articles of scholarly merit not currently available in

-English translations are also encouraged.
+English translations are also welcome.
 Acceptance of these is contingent